Skip to content

 January 9, 1940, John Crepps Wickliffe Beckham, Kentucky’s 35th governor and the 1st U.S. Kentucky senator popularly elected after the passage of the 17th Amendment, passed away.

-Localtonians wish a Happy Birthday to Paintsville native Brenda Gail Webb, born in 1951.
+Localtonians wish a Happy Birthday to Paintsville native Brenda Gail Webb, who was born in 1951.

 January 9, 1956, Keeneland Race Course elected Duval A. Headley as president.